silarsis/alexa-bom/README.md

   - Redis storage for retrieved XML
   - Cloudformation to deploy

-Using Gordon (https://github.com/jorgebastida/gordon) for build and deploy of the lambda because I want to try it out.
+Using apex for deploy of lambda.

 Building the Dockerfile will deploy the lambda.
 The associated resources are built from stack.json